 Located in a modern, charming home, Royal Mist is one the most popular B&Bs in Munnar.
 The two-story house is built in the traditional Kerala style and has three elegantly furnished guestrooms all of which are on the top floor.
 The rooms have basic amenities and come with a large double bed, TV, attached toilet, and free Wi-Fi.
 The rooftop terrace is a great place to relax and meet other guests or chat with the owner and his family who are very warm and hospitable.

 Freshly cooked breakfast is included in the rate and they can also rustle up lunch or dinner on request (at an extra cost).
 A welcome drink and a complimentary fruit platter or cookies are also included.
 There are plenty of nature walks and treks in the vicinity; Munnar town is a 30-minute drive away and other attractions such as Mattupetty Dam, Tea Museum, and Eravikulam National Park are nearby.
-The B&B offers a three-night, four-day ‘Splendors of Munnar’ package that includes pick-up and drop from Kochi airport, local sightseeing, plantation walk, and an optional guided trek.
+The B&B offers a three-night, four-day ‘Splendors of Munnar’ package that includes pick-up and drop from Kochi airport, local sightseeing, plantation walks, and an optional guided trek.